Dog anatomy: Skeleton

+The vertebrae have muscles attached to the pedicles, the laminae, the spinous, transverse, and articular processes, the vertebral and intervertebral foramina, the atlas (C1), axis (C2), dens, and ventral lamina (C6).

 Skull

 In 1986, a study of skull morphology found that the domestic dog is morphologically distinct from all other canids except the wolf-like canids.
 The difference in size and proportion between some breeds are as great as those between any wild genera, but all dogs are clearly members of the same species.
 In 2010, a study of dog skull shape compared to extant carnivorans proposed that "The greatest shape distances between dog breeds clearly surpass the maximum divergence between species in the Carnivora.
 Moreover, domestic dogs occupy a range of novel shapes outside the domain of wild carnivorans."

-The domestic dog compared to the wolf shows the greatest variation in the size and shape of the skull (Evans 1979) that range from 7 to 28 cm in length (McGreevy 2004).
-Wolves are dolichocephalic (long skulled) but not as extreme as some breeds of dogs such as greyhounds and Russian wolfhounds (McGreevy 2004).
+The domestic dog compared to the wolf shows the greatest variation in the size and shape of the skull (Evans 1979) that ranges from 7 to 28 cm in length (McGreevy 2004).
+Wolves are dolichocephalic (long-skulled) but not as extreme as some breeds of dogs, such as greyhounds and Russian wolfhounds (McGreevy 2004).
 Canine brachycephaly (short-skulledness) is found only in domestic dogs and is related to paedomorphosis (Goodwin 1997).
 Puppies are born with short snouts, with the longer skull of dolichocephalic dogs emerging in later development (Coppinger 1995).
 Other differences in head shape between brachycephalic and dolichocephalic dogs include changes in the craniofacial angle (angle between the basilar axis and hard palate) (Regodón 1993), morphology of the temporomandibular joint (Dickie 2001), and radiographic anatomy of the cribriform plate (Schwarz 2000).

-One study found that the relative reduction in dog skull length compared to its width (the Cephalic Index) was significantly correlated to both the position and the angle of the brain within the skull.
-This was regardless of the brain size or the body weight of the dog.
+One study found that the relative reduction in dog skull length compared to its width (the cephalic index) was significantly correlated to both the position and the angle of the brain within the skull, regardless of the brain size or the body weight of the dog.

 Respiratory system

 The respiratory system is the set of organs responsible for the intake of oxygen and the expelling of carbon dioxide.
 As dogs have few sweat glands in their skin, the respiratory system also plays an important role in body thermoregulation.

 Dogs are mammals with two large lungs that are further divided into lobes.
 They have a spongy appearance due to the presence of a system of delicate branches of the bronchioles in each lung, ending in closed, thin-walled chambers (the points of gas exchange) called alveoli.
 The presence of a muscular structure, the diaphragm, exclusive to mammals, divides the peritoneal cavity from the pleural cavity, besides assisting the lungs during inhalation.

+Inbreeding dogs can cause brachycephalic airway syndrome.
+The dog's face can have a shortened skull, facial and nasal bones, stenotic nares, a hypoplastic trachea, and everted laryngeal saccules.

 Digestive system

-The organs that make up the canine digestive system are: